JesterXL/Angular-1-Starter-Application/README.md

 # Angular-1-Starter-Application
 Basic starter application for Angular 1.4 to get you up and developing.
+Utilizes Gulp for DevOps build, Angular 1.3 for the client using ui-router for routing, mocha for unit testing, chai for assertions, Karma for test runner, Express for static file serving, Restify for REST API, Redis for server-side caching, and MongoDB for NoSQL database.

+# Installation

+1. checkout the code
+2. cd to the directory
+3. run `npm install && bower install` in your Terminal
+4. ensure Redis is running.
+You don't have to have it, but it's AOWP's recommended caching engine.
+5. Install MongoDB.
+6. then type `gulp`
+7. navigate to `http://localhost:8628` in your browser

 # Gulp Tasks